 America’s Leading Crime Capitals

-This article looks at cities in the United States recently identified as emerging crime capitals: Baltimore, St. Louis, Oakland, New Orleans, and Chicago.
+Hi.
+In today’s blog, I will be talking about cities in the United States that were just tagged as crime capitals: Baltimore, St. Louis, Oakland, New Orleans, and Chicago.

 1. New Orleans